imrand-dev/api-design/workshops/README.md

 ### Partial Response

-partial response is a method that lets api users to choose what information they want in the response.
+partial response is a method that lets API users to choose what information they want in the response.

 ```py
 GET - http://127.0.0.1:8000/api/v1/products?fields=name,photo,price